numpex/proxy-geos-hc/README.md

-# Welcome to the  ProxyApp project!
+# Welcome to the  ProxyApp Project!

-The ProxyApp project  collects a suite of simple codes representing real applications.
+The proxyApp project  collects a suite of simple codes representing real applications.
 It is intended to be a standard tool for evaluating and comparing the performance of different high-performance computing (HPC) systems, particularly those used for scientific simulations.

 # Actual applications

-Current implementation of the proxyApp includes SEM ( Spectral finite Element Methods) and FD ( Finite Differences methods) to solve 2nd order acoustic wave equation in 2D and 3D spaces:
+Current implementation of the proxyApp includes SEM (Spectral finite Element Methods) and FD (Finite Differences methods) to solve 2nd order acoustic wave equation in 2D and 3D spaces:
 * The SEM proxy application is a benchmark designed to simulate wave propagation using the spectral element method (SEM), which is a Galerkin-based finite element method for solving partial differential equations.
 * The FD proxy applicaton is a benchmark designed to simulate wave propagation using finite differences stencils operators for solving partial differential equations.